0xilis/Lina/README.md

 - [ ] Translators, primarily ones for French.
 - [x] Update NeoAppleArchive.framework.
 - [x] Add new "Verify AEA" shortcuts action.
-- [ ] macOS Catalyst App
+- [ ] macOS Catalyst App.
 - [ ] Ensure Voice Over support throughout the app for Accessibility.
+Currently the only thing that voiceover cannot read which it should is the app color scheme buttons.
 - [ ] Add Voice Control support for Accessibility.
-- [ ] Look into more Accessibility features to support.
+- [ ] Larger Text Accessibility support.

 ### Future Releases